0mkar01/CI-CD-on-AWS-cloud-using-SAST-DAST-toolstool/README.md

-# Project-6: Continuous Integration on AWS Cloud
+# CI/CD on AWS Cloud using SAST tool

 ### Pre-requisites :